The impact of cosmic filaments on starburst galaxies across cosmic times: Predictions from the simulation

 We aim to study the distribution of starburst and MS galaxies as a function of distance to filaments to isolate how star formation activity responds to large-scale environmental effects beyond the underlying stellar mass dependence.
 To do so, in \simba, we select galaxies following a similar procedure to \citetalias{jego2026}, i.e. with stellar masses above $10^{9}\,\rm M_{\odot}$, and we classify systems between star-forming and quenched based on their sSFR, with SFG having $\mathrm{sSFR} > 10^{-10 + 0.3\times \mathrm{min}(z, 2)}\,\rm yr^{-1}$, where $\mathrm{min}(z, 2)$ denotes the minimum of $z$ and 2.
 This selection is a slight adaptation of the prescription from \citet{Dave2019}, providing a robust definition of SFG and accounting for the evolution of the mean SFR from $z=0$ to $z=3$.
 Additionally, the star-forming main sequence is then constructed by fitting the SFR - $M_{\star}$ to the SFG population, ensuring that it is not biased by transitional or passive galaxies.
 For each galaxy, we compute the offset of its SFR from the main sequence at its stellar mass and redshift.

-To identify starburst galaxies, we employ several selection criteria, each designed to probe different aspects of starburst activity.
+To identify starburst galaxies, we define a fiducial selection and explore several alternative criteria to assess the robustness of our results.
 Figure~\ref{fig:selection} illustrates these selection criteria in the $\mathrm{SFR}-M_{\star}$ and $\tau-M_{\star}$ planes at $z=1$, where $\tau=M_{\rm gas}/\mathrm{SFR}$ is the gas depletion time, highlighting the separation between starburst, MS, and quenched galaxies for different thresholds adopted in this work.
-Our default criterion requires that a galaxy’s SFR exceeds the main sequence value by more than $0.2\,\rm dex$ ($\log(\rm SFR_{\rm SB}/\rm SFR_{\rm MS}) > 0.2\,\rm dex$), and simultaneously that its gas depletion time $\tau$ is at least $0.2\,\rm dex$ shorter than the main sequence expectation ($\log(\tau_{\rm SB}/\tau_{\rm MS}) < -0.2\,\rm dex$).
+Our reference definition requires that a galaxy satisfies both $\log(\mathrm{SFR}_{\rm SB}/\mathrm{SFR}_{\rm MS}) > 0.2\,\rm dex$, and $\log(\tau_{\rm SB}/\tau_{\rm MS}) < -0.2\,\rm dex$.
 This dual requirement ensures that selected starbursts are both forming stars at an elevated rate and consuming their gas reservoir more rapidly than typical SFG.

-To ensure that our results are not sensitive to the specific starburst definition, we explore several alternative selection criteria.
-In addition to the default criterion, we test two SFR-excess thresholds, selecting galaxies lying either $0.2\rm\, dex$ or $0.4\rm\, dex$ above the main sequence, without requiring a depletion-time offset.
-Conversely, we also consider a selection based solely on depletion time, identifying galaxies as starbursts if $\tau$ is at least $0.4\,\rm dex$ below the main sequence fit, regardless of their SFR offset.
+In addition to this fiducial definition, we consider three alternative selections with a pure SFR-based criterion with thresholds of $0.2\,\rm dex$ and $0.4\,\rm dex$ above the main sequence, and a depletion-time-only criterion with $\tau$ at least $0.4\,\rm dex$ below the main sequence.
 The main sequence and depletion time relations are always derived from the star-forming population, ensuring that the reference values for both SFR and $\tau$ reflect the properties of actively star-forming systems at each mass and redshift.
 This approach follows observational strategies and maintains consistency with empirical studies.
 The precise value of the depletion time offset used to define starbursts does not significantly affect our results, as long as it remains within the $0.4 \pm 0.2\,\rm dex$ range reported by \citet{DG2020}.
 We choose a relatively low value, as the scatter around the median relation is narrow in \simba, and because depletion times are only available in the simulation, whereas the observational analysis will rely on a more stringent SFR-based selection.
+These alternative definitions are not used for the main analysis, but to verify that our results do not depend on the choice of the criterion used to select starbursts.
+The corresponding galaxy numbers for each redshift snapshot and selection are provided in Appendix~\ref{appA}, Table~\ref{tab:ngals}.